zimmerman-dev/zettel-note/Zettelkasten/Introduction to if-else.md

   return 0;
 }
 ```
 This pattern gives us a structured logic tree.
 Only one branch will ever execute—whichever condition passes first.
-See [[Operators]] and [[Statements and Expressions]].
+See [[Operators - Basics]] and [[Statements and Expressions]].
 ___
 ### 🔹 Using Functions that Return `bool`
 You can pass conditions into `if` statements from **any expression that returns a Boolean**, including your own functions.